 2. A short, catchy statement.

-This generally leans towards the brand features, though in some cases it can include the customer benefit as well.
+This generally leans towards the brand features, though in some cases it can also include the customer benefit.

 Brand promise vs value proposition